-An IP Camera can work perfectly fine without an internet connection, but it will need to be connected to some form of storage system, such as a NAS drive, or a computer network with its own storage.
+An IP Camera can work without an internet connection, but it will need to be connected to some form of storage systems, such as a NAS drive, or a computer network with its own storage.

-What is the Difference Between and IP Camera and CCTV?
+What Is The Difference Between An IP Camera And CCTV?

 The quick and easy answer is that an IP Camera is digital, whereas CCTV is analogue.

 IP Cameras record digital footage and are powered through Ethernet Cables.
 They can connect to the internet or network to record onto a server or cloud.
 CCTV cameras usually record onto tape or disk.